benswift/benswift.github.io/_posts/2019-11-08-comp1720-2019-major-project-exhibtion.md

 Here's a photo from last year's exhibition just to whet your appetite.

-{% asset images/posts/comp1720-mp-exhibition-2018-2.jpg @pic alt="folks having fun at the COMP1720 exhibition" %}
+{% include assets/picture.html file="images/posts/comp1720-mp-exhibition-2018-2.jpg" alt="folks having fun at the COMP1720 exhibition" %}

 See you tomorrow 😊